Was a Loved One Wrongfully Killed Due to Police Negligence

 According to a year-long study by the Washington Post, the settlements for wrongful death by police claims vary wildly.
 The Post’s study, covering all police shootings in 2015, found that settlements for wrongful death cases ranged from $7,500 to $8.5 million, with the median settlement totally $1.2 million.
 The study also concluded that families who settled before going to trial collected far more than those who were awarded damages following a trial, with the average trial verdict around $500,000.

-Because of the discrepancies and difficulties with claiming damages following a wrongful death, you should always consult with an experienced wrongful death attorney before filing any claims.
+Because of the discrepancies and difficulties with claiming damages from state to state following a wrongful death, you should always consult with an experienced wrongful death attorney to better understand the law and likely outcome before filing any claims.